 Despite the fact that sneakers are a bona fide fashion item, when it comes to future trainer trends, the runway isn't always a good indicator of what's coming up, as this item tends to get more of a back seat from most of the big designers.
-For that reason, I decided to speak to an insider about the biggest sneaker trends we can expect to see for 2022.
-Titi Finlay, the social media manager for Laced, a leading resale site for sneakers, spoke to me about what we can expect to wear on our feet next year.
+For that reason, I decided to speak to an insider about the biggest sneaker trends we're seeing in 2022.
+Titi Finlay, the social media manager for Laced, a leading resale site for sneakers, spoke to me about what we can expect to wear on our feet this year.

 1. Technical Basketball

 Photo:Courtesy of AMI Paris

 AMI Paris S/S 22 runway